jdlph/Path4GMNS/docs/source/usecases.md

 pg.output_agent_trajectory(network)
 ```

 The original implementation introduced in v0.9.0 (that each agent follows the shortest path from origin to destination) has been disabled.
-If you are still interested in traffic simulation using shortest paths, it can be achieved by setting column_gen_num as 1 and column_update_num as 0 illustrated below.
+If you are still interested in traffic simulation using shortest paths, it can be achieved by setting column_gen_num as 1 and column_upd_num as 0 illustrated below.

 ```Python
 import path4gmns as pg